cefoler/databases/README.md

 SQLite - "SQLITE", "SQL", "LITE"
 ```

+---

 Alright!
-Now you already know what properties this API uses to create the connection and what properties each type of database uses, now let's check the ConnectionFactory example
+Now you already know what properties is used to create the connection and what properties each type of database uses, now let's check the ConnectionFactory example

 ```
 @Getter